Language

 FROM 'report_user'@'%';

--- Shows the privileges granted to the application user (MySQL).
+Shows the privileges granted to a user (MySQL).

 SHOW GRANTS FOR 'app_user'@'localhost';